-- the child's attempt to recreate experience in order to understand and master it; - a self-directed activity with a purpose that may not be immediately apparent to the observer; - an activity with self-imposed rules that change frequently; - an activity that develops both the child's emotions and thinking powers; - a place to learn how to interact in socially acceptable ways; - the child's means of learning language; - the place where the child learns through exponentions which cannot be directly taught; - where the child learns concepts and skills; - where the child learns about his or her own - where the child develops self regulation and
+- the child's attempt to recreate experience in order to understand and master it; - a self-directed activity with a purpose that may not be immediately apparent to the observer; - an activity with selfimposed rules that change frequently; - an activity that develops both the child's emotions and thinking powers; - a place to learn how to interact in socially acceptable ways;

+- the child's means of learning language; - the place where the child learns through experience about intellectual operations which cannot be directly taught; - where the child learns concepts and skills; - where the child learns about his or her own capabilities. - where the child develops self regulation and well-being strategies.